Mitsuoka Galue: Galue-II

 The Galue-II was based on the Nissan Cedric Y34 and Gloria Y34 hardtops.
-(The Cedric and Gloria were very similar in styling and mechanicals.)
-Once again the front and rear styling was modified, and the interior fittings upgraded.
+(The Cedric and Gloria were very similar in styling and mechanicals).
+Once again, the front and rear styling was modified, and the interior fittings upgraded.
 The Galue-II's styling was more extrovert than that of the Galue-I, including spoked alloy wheels instead of the disc wheels or wire wheels found on the Galue-I; this may well have been necessary to harmonise with the styling of the Cedric hardtop.
 The mechanicals were taken from the Cedric; 2.5-litre and 3-litre V6 VQ-series petrol engines were offered.
 Production ran from 1999 to 2005, when the Cedric and Gloria were replaced by the Fuga; Mitsuoka then replaced the Galue-II with the Galue-III.

 Galue-III

-The Galue-III was based on the Nissan Fuga Y50, with styling once again modified to suit the new lines.
+The Galue-III, initially sold simply as the Mitsuoka Galue, was based on the Nissan Fuga Y50, with styling once again modified to suit the new lines.
 The bumpers were noticeably slimmer than they had been on the Galue-II and the grille surround was thicker, making a considerable difference to the appearance of the front of the car.
 The interior was upgraded, though since the standard Nissan now had a comparatively luxurious interior the effect of Mitsuoka's modification was less easy to see.
 2.5-litre and 3.5-litre VQ-series engines from the Fuga were used.
-The model was produced from 2005, at first as the Galue and from February 2008 as the Galue-III.
+The model was produced from 2005, from February 2008 as the Galue-III.

 Galue Convertible

-Mitsuoka also offered a Galue convertible in China, the Middle East and South Korea from 2007.
+Mitsuoka also offered a Galue convertible in China, the Middle East, and South Korea from 2007.
 Despite the shared name, the only similarity between the Galue-III saloon and the convertible is the front and rear styling.
 The rest of the car is based on the Ford Mustang, including the car's 4.0-litre V6 and 4.6-litre V8 engines.
-In 2010, the engines were upgraded to 3.7-litre and 5.0-litre units for the V6 and V8, respectively.
+In 2010, as the Mustang was revised, the engines were upgraded to 3.7-litre and 5.0-litre units for the V6 and V8, respectively.